 Flowchart Symbols: Meaning and Examples

-Flowchart symbols meaning refers to the standardized interpretation of diagram shapes that represent actions, decisions, inputs, outputs, and connections within a process.
+Flowchart symbols are standardized diagram shapes used to represent actions, decisions, inputs, outputs, and connections in a process.
+Understanding these symbols helps professionals interpret workflow logic and process structure.

 New to flowcharts?
 Start with our flowchart guide.
 Want to build one fast?
 Try the flow chart creator.